 Unlike advisors or consultants, coaches help you get to the root of the challenges you’re facing.
 They don’t tell you what they would do, they collaborate to figure out what you should do.
 Coaches believe that their clients are naturally resourceful, creative and whole.
 Executive coaching is about asking the right questions and using creative techniques to evoke in their clients the realization of their full potential.
 A coach is someone in your corner you can test out ideas with, speak with candidly about your fears, and who will push you and hold you accountable.

 I’ve benefited throughout my career from the coaching of others.
 Sometimes it was helpful to just bounce a problem off someone who’d been there, or even just someone who didn’t work at the same company.
 They helped me resolve conflict, create great cultures, make tough decisions, chart the direction of my career, and deliver world-class products.
 I’m passionate about the craft of product management and am dedicated to providing that same help to others.
 I hope we get the opportunity to work together.

-Ken Norton spent more than fourteen years at Google, where he led product initiatives for Google Docs, Google Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
-He joined Google with the acquisition of JotSpot, where he was vice president of products.
-Before JotSpot, Ken led product management at Yahoo.
-Back in the day when he was a software engineer, he was one of the first 50 employees of CNET and the founding CTO of Snap (which became NBC Internet).
+Before becoming a full-time executive coach to product leaders, I spent more than fourteen years at Google, where I led product initiatives for Google Docs, Google Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+I joined Google with the acquisition of JotSpot, where I was vice president of products.
+Before JotSpot, I led product management at Yahoo.
+Back in the day when I was a software engineer, I was one of the earliest employees of CNET and the founding CTO of Snap (which became NBC Internet).

-Ken has a bachelor’s from Boston University and a master’s from Rensselaer Polytechnic Institute, and he serves on BU’s College of Arts & Sciences Dean’s Advisory Board.
-His favorite donut is the old-fashioned.
+I earned a bachelor’s from Boston University and a master’s from Rensselaer Polytechnic Institute, and I am an emeritus member of BU’s College of Arts & Sciences Dean’s Advisory Board.
+My favorite donut is the old-fashioned.